wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 ##### Data Augmentation:

 During the exploratory visualization of the data set it is noted that the orignal data is unbalanced.
 Some classes have less images and some have more images comparatively.
 For example, in the dataset, label 0 and 19 have only 180 images whereas Label 2 and 1 has close to 2000 images.
-This is a problem, as it could train the model to be biased on the classes which has more data which could lead to to low precision and recall.
+This is a problem, as it could train the model to be biased on the classes which has more data which could lead to low precision and recall.
 Data augmentation is a technique used to generate more data by reasonably modifying the images.
-This also helps the model to generalize.
+This also helps the model to generalize well.
 There are lot of methods used for data augmentation.
 Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc.

 The following techniques are used in this model for generating the augmentated data.